waggle-sensor/waggle/user_documentation/uglybox/UB-GUIDE/UglyBox_SetUp.md

 <img src="setup_pics/shieldarm.jpg" alt="Image Unavailable" style="width:1152px; height:864px;">

 <li>
-<b> Prepare the arm of the shield using the 8" aluminum rod and brackets. </b>
+Prepare the arm of the shield using the 8" aluminum rod and brackets.
 <li>
 Attach 2 angle brackets to the very end of the rod, sliding the flat nut into the grooves in the rod.
 <li>